pawelgrzybek/pawelgrzybek.com/content/posts/2021-04-01-from-express-to-fastify-in-node-js.md

 ## Logging, routes validation, and output serialization

 Validation and logging are almost unavoidable parts of every HTTP server.
 They are popular to the point that Fastify maintainers decided to pull it to the framework.
 [Pino](https://github.com/pinojs/pino) is a low overhead Node.js logger that comes bundled with it.
-Based on the [Ajv](https://www.npmjs.com/package/ajv) schema validator and output serializer using [fast-json-stringify](https://www.npmjs.com/package/fast-json-stringify), even though they're not mandatory, they can increase throughput and improve security.
+Based on the [Ajv](https://www.npmjs.com/package/ajv) schema validator and output serializer using [fast-json-stringify](https://www.npmjs.com/package/fast-json-stringify), they can increase throughput and improve security even though they're not mandatory.
 Have a look at this simple example of request validation and response serialization.

 ```js
 const schemaBody = {